needle-mirror/com.unity.sharp-zip-lib/Documentation~/Installation.md

 # Installation

-Based on the used Unity version, please fellow the following steps to install `com.unity.sharp-zip-lib` package.
+Based on the used Unity version, please follow the following steps to install `com.unity.sharp-zip-lib` package.

 ## Unity 6